 - To find keywords in the title, select the Title attribute and the Contains operator, and enter the keywords in the Title field.

 If you can’t find the site by searching, contact support for additional help.

 - Check the box next to one or more files you want to transfer to a new owner.

 - On the first line, enter the email address of the new owner.

 - On the second line, confirm the action by entering CHANGE OWNER.

 - Click Change Owner.

-Supported editions for this feature: Frontline; Business Starter, Business Standard and Business Plus; Enterprise; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Nonprofits; G Suite Business and G Suite Basic.
+Supported editions for this feature: Frontline Starter and Frontline Standard; Business Starter, Business Standard and Business Plus; Enterprise Standard and Enterprise Plus; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Nonprofits; G Suite Basic and G Suite Business.
 Compare your edition

 Find the owner with a share request